RebeccaML/Blog/README.md

 -I did all my own CSS/HTML.

--I added an 'about' page.
+-Added an 'about' page.

--I added a footer and a navigation bar (currently only Home/About work).
+-Added a footer and a navigation bar (currently only Home/About work).

--I truncated blog posts on the main page to 100 words.
+-Truncated blog posts on the main page to 100 words.

--I adjusted the URLs to include slugs (though I'm currently working out how to just display the slug and only keep the pk as a reference)
+-Adjusted the URLs to include slugs

+-Made it possible to include html in blog posts

 Things to do (roughly in order):

--Fix the couple of pylint errors.
-Not sure why they're there and they don't seem to affect how the site runs but I should at least look into what they mean.

 -Improve appearance, maybe add some JS.

--There has to be a way to do some HTML within posts, mostly for links.
-So work out how to do that.

 -Add custom error pages.